|George Washington's inkwell in |

 - The influence his family arms had on the design of the flag might not therefore have been helpful.
 (See #7 below for my take on the Betsy Ross story as misdirection.)

 - Washington did not want to become a U.S. monarch, when the monarchy in England was the enemy.
-(Postscript 2017: We may look at monarchy differently in 2017 as we see the placid Queen of England giving continuity and dignity to her country and the Commonwealth that looks up to her, and the United States loses its way.)
+(Postscript 2017: We may look at monarchy differently these days as we see the placid Queen of England giving continuity and dignity to her country and the Commonwealth that looks up to her, while the United States loses its way.)

 Seven Shreds of Evidence